Ketamine: Molecular targets

 Ketamine may interact with and inhibit the NMDAR via another allosteric site on the receptor.

-With a couple of exceptions, ketamine actions at other receptors are far weaker than ketamine's antagonism of the NMDA receptor (see the activity table to the right).
+With a couple of exceptions, ketamine's actions at other receptors are far weaker than its antagonism of the NMDA receptor (see the activity table to the right).

 Although ketamine is a very weak ligand of the monoamine transporters (K_{i} > 60 μM), it has been suggested that it may interact with allosteric sites on the monoamine transporters to produce monoamine reuptake inhibition.
 However, no functional inhibition (IC_{50}) of the human monoamine transporters has been observed with ketamine or its metabolites at concentrations of up to 10,000 nM.
 Moreover, animal studies and at least three human case reports have found no interaction between ketamine and the monoamine oxidase inhibitor (MAOI) tranylcypromine, which is of importance as the combination of a monoamine reuptake inhibitor with an MAOI can produce severe toxicity such as serotonin syndrome or hypertensive crisis.
 Collectively, these findings shed doubt on the involvement of monoamine reuptake inhibition in the effects of ketamine in humans.
 Ketamine has been found to increase dopaminergic neurotransmission in the brain, but instead of being due to dopamine reuptake inhibition, this may be via indirect/downstream mechanisms, namely through antagonism of the NMDA receptor.

 Whether ketamine is an agonist of D_{2} receptors is controversial.
 Early research by the Philip Seeman group found ketamine to be a D_{2} partial agonist with a potency similar to that of its NMDA receptor antagonism.
 However, later studies by different researchers found the affinity of ketamine of >10 μM for the regular human and rat D_{2} receptors, Moreover, whereas D_{2} receptor agonists such as bromocriptine can rapidly and powerfully suppress prolactin secretion, subanesthetic doses of ketamine have not been found to do this in humans and in fact, have been found to dose-dependently increase prolactin levels.
 Imaging studies have shown mixed results on inhibition of striatal [^{11}C] raclopride binding by ketamine in humans, with some studies finding a significant decrease and others finding no such effect.
 However, changes in [^{11}C] raclopride binding may be due to changes in dopamine concentrations induced by ketamine rather than binding of ketamine to the D_{2} receptor.